hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 Three variables are required:

-1. A variable for the HPE Compute Ops Management API endpoint URL:
+1. A variable for the HPE GreenLake for Compute Ops Management API endpoint URL:

    Endpoints are the host URLs that you will submit your API requests to.
-HPE Compute Ops Management has unique endpoints in specific regions.
+Compute Ops Management has unique endpoints in specific regions.
 Which region is used depends on which region the devices were onboarded into via the HPE GreenLake Cloud Platform.

    Use the following list to identify your application endpoint: